HCPSS/schoolsites-help/_posts/2014-07-15-news-messages.md

 Give your message a descriptive title.
 Within the message you can add links and bold or italicize text.
 [Refer to the documentation](/schoolsites-help/2014/07/15/editing-page/#wysiwyg) if you're unfamiliar with how to edit text.

+You can also add links to external sites and documents within your site.
+[Refer to the documentation](/schoolsites-help/2014/07/15/adding-links/) if you need a refresher on how to add links.

 ![create message](/schoolsites-help/images/news/create-message.png)

 Underneath the description area of the message there are two more fields: tags and links.